owncloud/ocis/ocis/deployment/basic-remote-setup.md

 ### Start the ocis fullstack server

 You need to configure `your-host` in some services to provide the needed public resources.
-When using the owncloud storage driver (which is the default) oCIS currently needs a running Redis Server reachable locally on the machine at the default port (`localhost:6379`).
-You can change this using the following option `STORAGE_DRIVER_OWNCLOUD_REDIS_ADDR=some-host:6379`.

 ```bash
 PROXY_HTTP_ADDR=0.0.0.0:9200 \